Itzmetherezz/SPACE-SHOOTER/README.md

 - Use the SpaceBar to shoot the enemies.
 - If the enemies pass you will take 10 damage.
 - If you stop them with your own ship you will take only 5 damage.
-- You just dont have to let them get
+- You just dont have to let them get past you.

 ## Overview of Steps